|38 Years Old references|

 "...
 Seems the Mounties had a summertime war to wage"

 The Royal Canadian Mounted Police are Canada's federal police force.
-They played a large role in settling and policing the West, and rumour has it; they always get their man.
+The are known colloquially across the country as Mounties.
+Historically, they played a large role in settling and policing the West, including the displacement of Indigenous peoples and transportation of their children to residential schools.
+Rumour has it that they always get their man.

 "...They mostly came from towns with long French names"